-Hylotelephium telephium ‘Purple Emperor’ (formerly called Sedum telephium ‘Purple Emperor’ or Sedum ‘Purple Emperor’) reaches 15 inches (37.5 cm) tall and spreads up to 23 inches (57.5 cm) wide in U.S. Department of Agriculture plant hardiness zones 4 through 9.
-The deep purple leaves are almost black in color, and the plant produces small, salmon-pink, summer flowers for a show of contrasting color.
-Sedum plants are considered easy care plants with low maintenance needs.
+Hylotelephium telephium 'Purple Emperor', formerly called Sedum telephium 'Purple Emperor', grows up to 15 inches (37.5 cm) tall and spreads up to 23 inches (57.5 cm) wide in USDA plant hardiness zones 4 through 9.
+The deep purple leaves are almost black in color and the plant produces small, salmon-pink, summer flowers for a show of contrasting color.

 This succulent benefits from a couple of inches of wood chip or shredded bark mulch.
 Mulching reduces weed growth and moisture loss from evaporation.
 Keep the mulch 2 inches (5 cm) from the plant stems to prevent stem rot.
 In rainy areas use small pebbles as mulch, this reduces the water-retaining properties of the mulch.